-- Revenue reduces - Operating cost increases - Planned improvements, retrofits, relocations, or other changes to facilities that may reduce their vulnerability to climate impacts, and increases climate resilience in long term. - Record the energy consumption to identify peaks in usage, thus significant savings could be determined. - Engaged with local or national governments and local stakeholders on local resilience. - Keep a first-aid kit in a convenient location. - Keep cold water available 24 hours a day.
+- Revenue decrease - Operating cost increases - Planned improvements, retrofits, relocations, or other changes to facilities that may reduce their vulnerability to climate impacts, and increases climate resilience in long term. - Recorded the energy consumption to identify peaks in usage, thus significant savings could be determined. - Engaged with local or national governments and local stakeholders on local resilience. - Kept a first-aid kit in a convenient location. - Kept cold water available 24 hours a day.

-Climate-related risks description
+Climate-related risks

+Steps taken

-Steps taken to manage the risks
+to manage the risks